 In a hearing, the Joint Legislative Audit Committee may direct the Legislative Audit Bureau to conduct audits and evaluations, receive and review reports issued by the Bureau, and may introduce legislation pertaining to Bureau recommendations.

-Public hearings before the Committee typically follow a standard process, although the specific agenda for each hearing is at the discretion of the Committee Co-chairpersons.
-Public hearings concerning audit reports released by the Bureau begin with a brief summary presentation by the State Auditor and Bureau staff.
-The State Auditor then responds to questions from committee members.
+Hearings at which the Committee receives and reviews audit reports issued by the Bureau typically follow a standard process, although the specific agenda for each hearing is at the discretion of the Committee co-chairpersons.
+Such hearings begin with a brief summary presentation by the State Auditor and Bureau staff.
+The State Auditor then responds to questions from Committee members.
 The State Auditor’s presentation is followed by an appearance by the head of the agency that was subject to the audit.
 The agency head makes a brief presentation about the audit findings and discusses the agency’s response to the audit recommendations.
-After committee members ask questions of the agency head, the Committee opens the hearing to members of the public and interested organizations who wish to testify on the audit findings and recommendations.
+After committee members ask questions of the agency head, the Committee may receive testimony from other interested parties, including members of the public and interested organizations who wish to testify on the audit findings and recommendations.